-All the classes of the Fusion interface are contained in the namespace mosek.fusion.
+All the classes of the Fusion interface are contained in the package mosek.fusion.
 The user should not directly instantiate objects of any class other than creating a Model.

 '''

-using (Model M = new Model())
+Model M = new Model();

-{

 '''

 The model is the main access point to an optimization problem and its solution.
-All other objects should be created through the model (Model.
-Variable, Model.
-Constraint, etc.) or using static factory methods (Matrix.
-Sparse etc.).
+All other objects should be created through the model (Model.variable, Model.constraint, etc.) or using static factory methods (Matrix.sparse etc.).